How do exponential size solutions arise in semidefinite programming?: Main results and proofs

 We note in passing that the feasible sets of \eqref{problem-khach-sdp} and of the derived quadratic inequalities \eqref{eqn-khach-quadratic} are not equal.
-For example $x=(16,8,4,2)$ is not feasible in \eqref{problem-khach-sdp}, but is feasible in \eqref{eqn-khach-quadratic}.
-However, we can easily construct an SDP that exactly represents \eqref{problem-khachiyan}, as follows.
-We define a $(2m-1) \times (2m - 1)$ matrix whose first $m-1$ order two principal minors are of the form \eqref{eqn-khach-2by2} and the last order one principal minor represents the constraint $x_m \geq 2.$ Permuting rows and columns puts this exact SDP into the regular form of \eqref{problem-sdpprime}.
+For example $x=(256,16,4,2)$ is not feasible in \eqref{problem-khach-sdp}, but is feasible in \eqref{eqn-khach-quadratic}.
+However, we can construct an SDP that exactly represents \eqref{problem-khachiyan}, as we described in Section \ref{sect-intro}.
+In that SDP a straightforward argument like the one we gave above proves that $k=m.$

-We next discuss whether we need to assume that a strictly feasible solution exists, in order to derive Theorem \ref{thm-main}.
-On the one hand, there are semidefinite programs which have no strictly feasible solutions, nor do they exhibit the hierarchy among the leading variables seen in \eqref{eqn-alphaj-bounds-pre}.
-Suppose indeed that in \eqref{problem-khach-sdp} we change $x_1$ to $x_1 + 1$ and the $1$ entry in the bottom right corner to $0$.
-This change does not affect the parameter $k.$ Further, the new SDP is no longer strictly feasible, and $x_2 = x_3 = x_4 = 0$ holds in any feasible solution, but $x_1$ can be $-1$ \footnote{We can similarly create such an SDP with any number of variables.}.
+We next discuss whether we need to assume that a strictly feasible solution exists in \eqref{problem-sdp}, in order to derive Theorem \ref{thm-main}.
+On one hand, there are semidefinite programs which have no strictly feasible solutions, nor do they exhibit the hierarchy among the leading variables seen in Theorem \ref{thm-main}.
+Indeed, we obtain such an SDP if in \eqref{problem-khach-sdp} we change $x_1$ to $x_1 + 1$ and the $1$ entry in the bottom right corner to $0$.
+This new SDP is represented by the same $A_i'$ matrices, so the associated singularity degree of \eqref{elaine} is still four.
+Further, this new SDP is not strictly feasible, and $x_2 = x_3 = x_4 = 0$ holds in any feasible solution, but $x_1$ can be $-1.$ {We can similarly create such an SDP with an arbitrary number of variables.}

-On the other hand, there are SDPs with no strictly feasible solution, which, however, have large size solutions: to produce such a problem, we simply take any SDP that has large solutions, and add all-zero rows and columns.
+On the other hand, there are SDPs with no strictly feasible solution, which, however, do have a Khachiyan type hierarchy among the variables (and hence large size solutions).
+For that, we only need to take an SDP with a Khachiyan type hierarchy, and simply add all-zero rows and columns.